 Gone are “Paragraphs” of keyword filled content, stuffed meta tags that are made up entirely of strings of words separated by commas.
 They have all gone the way of the Dodo bird.

 Google alone has made leaps and bounds in this area.
-They’ve developed their algorithms towards the processing of keyword topics versus relevant content.
+They have developed their algorithms towards the processing of keyword topics versus relevant content.

-So now, more than ever before, topics build search engine rankings instead of just keywords.
+So now, more than ever before, topics build search engine results instead of just keywords.

 This progress has resulted in a new focus on quality content.
 Today, informative topic-based content built for humans is not only encouraged but mandatory for successful SEO.